daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 When you take an action, you use the creature's body to perform that action if they allow it.
 Action to initiate.

-{{< hint info >}}
+> [!NOTE]
-A character should using Psychic Passenger should consider secreting their actual body someplace away from prying eyes and wild beasts, or they may return to an unfortunate situation.
+> A character should using Psychic Passenger should consider secreting their actual body someplace away from prying eyes and wild beasts, or they may return to an unfortunate situation.
-{{< /hint >}}

 **Psychic Suggestion (4 Intellect points):** You attempt to make the target take the action you indicate on its next turn.
 If the action you wish the target to take would cause direct harm to itself or its allies, your mental attack is hindered.
 Action.